How Twitter, on the front lines of history, finally decided to ban Trump

 Behind the scenes, Gadde’s team was closely examining the implications and online reaction among Trump’s most fervent followers to each of Trump’s tweets.
 The way they were interpreted was key to the company’s reasoning.
 The initial video Thursday left some feeling betrayed, Twitter researchers learned, while the second “Patriots” tweet and the third tweet boycotting the inauguration were being read as a call to arms and a sign to continue the fight.

-Less than two hours later, and 48 hours after Trump’s initial suspension, Gadde’s team suspended Trump, with Dorsey’s sign-off.
+Less than two hours later, and 48 hours after Trump’s initial suspension, Gadde’s team suspended the president, with Dorsey’s sign-off.

 But Dorsey was troubled by the action and wrestled with the notion of power.
 That disappointment spilled into the open on Wednesday night, when Dorsey said, in a characteristically philosophical tweetstorm, that he felt the suspension reflected a failure on his company’s part to maintain a space for civil discourse.

 For years, he and Twitter had benefited immensely from being at the center of conversations, the public square where news happened.
-Now, a dangerous precedent was set, he felt, in that people were retreating from the public square even further.
+Now, a dangerous precedent was set, he said, in that people were retreating from the public square even further.
 Dialogues across different viewpoints would be even less possible, and technology companies were becoming even more powerful than governments.
 That the company had to ban Trump, he felt, was a failure of his service to maintain civil discourse, perhaps existentially.

-Dorsey didn’t believe the answer to the problem was stronger government.
+Dorsey said he didn’t believe the answer to the problem was stronger government.
 Instead, he championed a nascent vision of a future Internet that would be self-governing and inspired by the decentralized model of his other passion, bitcoin.

 It wasn’t clear from the tweets how that decentralized vision would protect the public from the next Donald Trump.